DorkSoul/MARS/README.md

 ## Volume Mapping

-The `docker-compose.example.yml` provides default paths that work for most users.
+The `docker-compose.example` file provides default paths that work for most users.
 Adjust these to match your host system:

 - `./downloads` -> `/app/downloads`: Where finished files are saved
 - `./chrome-data` -> `/app/chrome-data`: Persistence for Chrome user profile (cookies, sessions)